RicardoFrank/UC-Berkeley-W205-Project/python/README.md

     $ sudo sh install		# installs various python modules via pip
     $ ./setup			# creates kafka topics
+    $ cp creds.template creds.py
+    $ vi creds.py		# put in the twitter API credentials
+    				# NB: when you run the blocker,
+				# this user's block list will grow

-We'll return to this window later
+We'll return to this window later.

-## Run the classifier

-    $ python classifer/server.py	# binds to localhost:6666

 ## Start the Spark streaming job in a window